Axion-photon conversion in stochastic magnetic fields: Photon propagation in the presence of background

 \section{Photon propagation in the presence of background}

 In this section, we review the propagation of photons in a cosmic environment before discussing their conversion into axions.
 In particular, we consider the effects of plasma, a background magnetic field, and the CMB, and show how these components modify the photon propagation equation.
+Throughout this paper, we assume photon sources at low redshift in the present universe and neglect cosmological expansion effects.
+In particular, neither the photon frequency nor the background media (plasma, a magnetic field and the CMB) are subject to redshift evolution.
+Therefore, all quantities are evaluated at the present epoch.

 We start with the Maxwell Lagrangian in vacuum,

 where $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ is the electromagnetic field strength tensor and $A_\mu$ is the photon vector field.
 To describe photon propagation, we adopt the radiation gauge condition,